sci-42ver/SICP_SDF/sicp_notes.md

           i.e. `foo` defined by itself?
 - ~~> *requires reserving storage for a procedure’s free variables* even while the procedure is *not executing*.
 In the Scheme implementation we will study in Section 4.1, these variables are stored in the procedure’s environment.~~ i.e. ["free variables"](https://en.wikipedia.org/wiki/Free_variables_and_bound_variables#:~:text=A%20free%20variable%20is%20a,this%20or%20any%20container%20expression.) (not formal parameters and locally defined variables) in env.
-- > otation is powerful because it gives us a way to build expres-sions that manipulate other expressions (as we will see when we write an interpreter in Chapter 4)
+- ~~> otation is powerful because it gives us a way to build expres-sions that manipulate other expressions (as we will see when we write an interpreter in Chapter 4)~~
-- >  us, we would type (quote a) instead of 'a, and we would type (quote (a b c)) instead of '(a b c). is is precisely how the interpreter works. e quotation mark is *just a single-character abbreviation* for wrapping the next complete expression with quote to form (quote ⟨ expression ⟩). is is important because it maintains the principle that any expression seen by the interpreter can be manipulated as a data object. see 4.1 where (read) will transform `'` to `quote` automatically.
+- ~~>  us, we would type (quote a) instead of 'a, and we would type (quote (a b c)) instead of '(a b c). is is precisely how the interpreter works. e quotation mark is *just a single-character abbreviation* for wrapping the next complete expression with quote to form (quote ⟨ expression ⟩). is is important because it maintains the principle that any expression seen by the interpreter can be manipulated as a *data object*.~~ see 4.1 where `(read)` will transform `'` to `quote` automatically.
   "data object": list where almost all data in Scheme is *connected* by *just* `cons`.
-- > For the interpreter we implement in Chapter 4, the code is in fact shared
+- ~~> For the interpreter we implement in Chapter 4, the code is in fact shared~~ i.e. all are `make-procedure` which contains the env when *defined*.
-- > In Chapter 4 we shall see how this model can serve as a blueprint for implementing a working interpreter
+- ~~> In Chapter 4 we shall see how this model can serve as a blueprint for implementing a working interpreter~~ "binding the formal parameters of the procedure": `extend-environment` "a pair con-sisting of the text of the λ-expression and a pointer to the envi-ronment": `make-procedure`
-- > For the interpreter we implement in Chapter 4, the code is in fact shared.
 - ~~> at is, they are described not by single-valued functions, but by functions whose results are sets of possible values.
 In Section 4.3 we will study a language for expressing nondeterministic computations.~~
   Better see Exercise 4.45 etc. Here it just means the sequential order is (amb)iguous.
 - ~~> In Section 4.2, we’ll develop a framework that unifies lists and streams.~~